 The Company formally turned over its quarry operations to BAAC on 1 June 2008.
 Under the Operating Agreement, BAAC was granted the right to operate the Angono quarry for fifteen (15) years subject to the conditions indicated in the agreement, CAC's MPSAs and the ECC.
 In return, BAAC shall make periodic royalty payments to the Company at a specified rate.
-As previously mentioned, BAAC changed its name to Lafarge Republic Aggregates, Inc. (LRAI) in 2013 and once again in 2015 to Lafarge Holcim Aggregates, Inc. (LHAI).
+As previously mentioned, BAAC changed its name to Lafarge Republic Aggregates, Inc. (LRAI) in 2013, then renamed it in 2015 to Lafarge Holcim Aggregates, Inc. (LHAI) and once again, it was changed to Helix Aggregates Inc (HAI) in 2022.